 On the filthy metal interior,

-Carver’s book lay open on pages
+Carver’s book lay open.

 I’d spotted it while

-wiping the dust from my eyes
+wiping the dust from my eyes then picked it up.

 By this point, I was chewing sand,